Event Photography for Meaningful Moments

 Why These Photographs Matter Later

-Professional event photography isn’t about spectacle.
-It’s about memory — the kind that keeps its texture, its humor, its small in-between moments intact.
+Professional event photography is not about spectacle, it is about memories — the kind that keep small in-between moments from fading away.

 My fee structure is intentionally simple.
-I charge for my time — not for access to your photographs.
-There is not markup on prints, and original files are delivered for you to have.
+I charge for my time.
+Included in my price is access to your photographs, original files and no markup on prints.
 Once we agree on coverage and you receive a quote, there are no hidden fees or surprises later.
 Transparency keeps the focus on the gathering itself, not on what comes after, whether in Napa, San Francisco, Palo Alto or in between.

 If you are planning a celebration that matters. in the San Francisco Bay Area — even if it does not fit neatly into a category — you can learn more about how I photograph events and gatherings on my Services page.